Section 33 - Document affecting personal privacy

 An applicant may make multiple requests for access.
 Responding to those requests is part of an agency’s duty under the Act.
 Annoyance or even distress at needing to respond to the requests does not meet the threshold of ‘undue’ distress.194

-When is consultation not practicable?
+When is consultation not reasonably practicable?

-An agency or Minister must exercise its reasonable and fair judgement to properly consider the practicability of consultation with each third party.
+An agency or Minister must exercise its reasonable and fair judgement to properly consider the reasonable practicability of consultation with each third party.
 The fact an agency or Minister is considering not releasing the document is not a reason, in and of itself, to not consult a third party.

 Example